therebelrobot/old-website/_posts/2016-01-15-sentry-on-digitalocean.markdown

 the installing of `pip` and `sentry`, things started to fall apart.
 To be fair, it was written in '13 for Ubuntu 12.10, I kind of figured it wouldn't fly on Trusty.
 Here are the steps I'm taking in my attempt to get this to work.

+This is built on a $5/mo DigitalOcean Droplet (512 MB Memory / 20 GB Disk), preinstalled with Ubuntu 14.04.3 x64.

 ```
 # add non-root user
 adduser sentry